Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Message-Passing Graph Neural Networks

-The role of the functions $F^{(l)}$ in~\eqref{eq: general message passing} is crucial and there is a wide range of designs for them~\cite{wu_comprehensive_2021}.
+The role of the functions $F^{(l)}$ in~\cref{eq: general message-passing} is crucial and there is a wide range of designs for them~\citep{wu_comprehensive_2021}.
 Nevertheless, they mostly take the following ``message-then-combine'' form.
-At layer $l+1$, the signals of the neighbors of a node are transformed by a learnable operation which is usually a classical multilayer perceptron (MLP) denoted as $\psi^{(l+1)}$.
-Then these \emph{messages} $\psi^{(l+1)}(z_j^{(l)})$ are \emph{aggregated} along with some optional \emph{weight coefficients}, whose expression are very general here:
+At layer $l+1$, the signals of the neighbors of a node are transformed by a learnable message operation $\m^{(l+1)}$.
+Then these \emph{messages} $\m^{(l+1)}(z_j^{(l)})$ are \emph{aggregated} along with some optional \emph{weight coefficients}, whose expressions are very general here,

 in a way that is invariant to node relabeling.
-It appears that a natural way of doing the aggregation step is to perform a \emph{mean}, in a broad sense: an arithmetic mean, a weighted mean, a maximum, \emph{etc.} Thus, we have a \emph{mean} operator $M^{(l+1)}$ such that~\eqref{eq: general message passing} is expressed as
+It appears that a natural way of doing the aggregation step is to perform a \emph{mean}, in a broad sense: an arithmetic mean, a weighted mean, a maximum, and so on~\citep{bullen_handbook_mean_2013}.
+Thus, we have a \emph{mean} operator $M^{(l+1)}$ such that~\cref{eq: general message-passing} is expressed as

-Up to our knowledge, \eqref{equ: aggregation+message message passing} encompasses all existing popular MPGNN architectures of the literature.
-We note that it is essentially a more verbose reformulation of \eqref{eq: general message passing}, the two different expressions mostly provide a different level of intuition on the message-passing process.
-In the sequel, we discuss four examples that follow~\eqref{equ: aggregation+message message passing}.
+To our knowledge,~\cref{eq: aggregation+message message-passing} encompasses most of the existing popular MPGNN architectures of the literature.
+We note that it is essentially a more verbose reformulation of~\cref{eq: general message-passing}, the two different expressions mostly provide a different level of intuition on the message-passing process.
+In the sequel, we discuss five examples that follow~\cref{eq: aggregation+message message-passing}.
 For each example, we also give the corresponding readout function that will be used in our results, for the invariant case.

-\begin{example}[Convolutional Message Passing~\cite{kipf_semi-supervised_2017,defferrard_convolutional_2017,wu_comprehensive_2021}] The $c_{i,j}$ are the graph weights $w_{i,j}$.
+\begin{example}[Convolutional Message-Passing] The $c_{i,j}$ are the graph weights $w_{i,j}$~\citep{kipf_semi-supervised_2017,defferrard_convolutional_2016, gilmer_neural_2017}.
 Each neighbor representation is multiplied by its corresponding weight and we combine them with an arithmetic mean.
-Notice that this is equivalent to a Convolutional Graph Neural Network (GCN) with polynomial filters of degree one.
+Notice that this is equivalent to a SGNN with polynomial filters of degree one.

 In the invariant case, the readout function is an arithmetic mean:

 \end{example}